flexpa/os/docs/process/offboarding.md

 ### Vendor Management:
 * Work with the SecOps team (CTO, COO, CoS) to review the Vanta list of vendors and ensure that ownership and admin privileges are reassigned to the appropriate contact before access is terminated.
-* Confirm that payment method is up to date
+* Confirm that payment method is up to date.